How to Build Online Presence for Your Business With Branding

-Welcome back, everyone!
-As we discussed last week, building an online presence is paramount to success in the business world, all the more so for smaller or individual endeavors.
-We also covered strategies for researching the Key Demographic for our hypothetical business in Anytown, US.
-Do you remember?
-Well, if not, at least I hope you have your particular demographic researched and ready for application to solutions.
+Building an online presence is paramount to success in the business world, and it's all the more so for smaller or individual endeavors.
 Before we stampede off to Facebook or Twitter and start posting haphazardly or worry about building a website, we need to discover the business and who it wants to be.
 Our persona must be tailored in part to our demographic while not alienating others outside the parameters.
 It must also be consistent across all platforms, from the website to social media to even hard copy advertisements.
 It must be recognizable and custom to your business.

 First, we have to put our brand on everything.
 How do I brand my business?
 What are proven brands?
 What is a brand exactly?
 These questions and tips and steps to building a solid branding will be covered.
 So, get your branding iron ready and let your business become "self-aware"